14islands/wp-responsive-io/README.txt

 It relies on Wordpress "the_content" filter to change the images before handing over the output to the browser.

 == Changelog ==

+= 1.1.6 =
+* Bug fix: Skipping GIFs as the service does not support that yet.

 = 1.1.3 =
 * Bug fix: Using SmartDomDocument to avoid encoding issues.